Notify me

 Kandinsky abstract painting

 At around the same time, avant-garde music was moving deliberately beyond the convention of notes.
-An example is “4′33″ by John Cage, where the performer walks onto the stage, opens the lid of a piano, sits there without touching the piano for four minutes thirty-three seconds, then closes the lid of the piano signifying the end of the piece, so the music is the sounds in the concert hall during that time, with not a single note being used in the representation of that piece of music.
+An example is “4′33″ by John Cage, where the performer walks onto the stage, opens the lid of a piano, sits there without touching the piano for four minutes thirty-three seconds, then closes the lid of the piano signifying the end of the piece.
+So the music is the sounds in the concert hall during that time, with not a single note being used in the representation of that piece of music.

 Perspectives on the development of this revolution

 Finding ways to do this effectively can make a big difference to the aesthetic quality of the results.
 For example, if you draw a copy of a photo of a face, the results might be OK.
 But if you turn the same photo upside-down then copy it, the results are usually much better, because you are more likely to draw what you actually see rather than being influenced by the symbolic aspects of what you are recognizing as you look.
+I read about this in the excellent book “Drawing on the Right Side of the Brain” by Betty Edwards, which was from the reading list before I started my Art Foundation course.

 Towards the end of that period, things were changing rapidly within a single lifetime.
-For example, famous America bird artist Audubon went from shooting around 100 birds a day to mount and paint, to being an avid conservationist.
+For example, famous American bird artist Audubon went from shooting around 100 birds a day to mount and paint, to being an avid conservationist.

 Similar changes outside the arts